aammd/Habitat_Filtering/MS/OrgSize.md

 closely-related taxa [@Wiedenbeck2011].
 If environmental filtering in bacteria occurred largely at these low taxonomic levels, we might have underestimated the strength of environmental filtering for bacteria.
-However, another study of bromeliad bacteria in a nearby restinga, which used the higher-resolution method of metagenomics sequencing to identify bacteria, also found no evidence of sorting according to taxonomy – but strong sorting in terms of sorting in terms of phylogenetically-labile functional traits (S. Louca et al. unpubl. results).
+However, another study of bromeliad bacteria in a nearby _restinga_, which used the higher-resolution method of metagenomics sequencing to identify bacteria, also found no evidence of sorting according to taxonomy – but strong sorting in terms of phylogenetically-labile metabolic traits (S. Louca et al. unpubl. results).
 Together, these results suggest that within coarse functional groups, bacterial taxa are largely substitutable.